-The typical length of time a consultant works at a top firm for is 2-4 years, and some statistics even show that 2.7 years is the average point at which a consultant leaves a top firm like McKinsey, BCG and Bain.
+The typical length of time a consultant works at a top firm is 2-4 years, and some statistics even show that 2.7 years is the average point at which a consultant leaves a top firm like McKinsey, BCG, and Bain.

 That might seem very short to some, but when you take into account the phases of being a typical consultant along with the key drivers for why people leave consulting, it’s easy to see why this happens.

-Consultants joining at this level typically go to Business School after 2-3 years in line with the firm’s offer of paying for further education.
-And for those who do not go to Business Schools, it is only natural to want to try something else after two or three years in the first job you’ve taken straight out of university.
+When joining at the most junior level, you’re expected to go to Business School after 2-3 years in line with the firm’s offer of paying for further education.
+And if you do not go to Business School, it is only natural to want to try something else after two or three years in the first job you’ve taken straight out of university.

 When joining as an MBA graduate or experienced hire, you’re likely to transition to manager level after two years on the job and then have to make a decision over whether you want to stay on and make it to Partner, or leave and do something else.

-So overall, consultants start thinking about leaving two years into the job, whether they joined as a new graduate or after an MBA.
+So overall, consultants start thinking about leaving two years into the job, whether they joined as a new graduate or as an experienced candidate.

 The learning becomes less transferable over time